BeileiCui/MS-TFAL/README.md

 2. Download the pretrained reset model from [resnet18](https://download.pytorch.org/models/resnet18-5c106cde.pth) and place it in ```net/Ours/```

 ### Data preparation
-* You can skip step 1-3 if you have your own dataset and dataloader.
+* You can skip this section if you have your own dataset and dataloader.

 1. You need to download the [EndoVis18 Dataset](https://endovissub2018-roboticscenesegmentation.grand-challenge.org/Home/) and we recommend your directory tree be like:
 ```